The Lives of Literature resource comprises four thematic modules.

 Your library's access to JSTOR may be limited to certain journals, books, and primary sources.
 Contact your library for more information.

-These Artstor collections contain relevant images for Lives of Literature:
+These Artstor collections, now also available on JSTOR, contain relevant images for Lives of Literature:

 Contains more than 24,000 images of European Medieval and Renaissance manuscripts, including the Douce Apocalypse and Caedmon manuscript, as well as later manuscripts created in the Medieval tradition.